LuisAlva1987/LuisAlva1987.github.io/README.md

 # Portfolio

 ## About me:
-I am bilingual (english and native spanish) data analyst passionate about solving challenging problems with a proven track record of creating data-driven solutions to optimize business operations, enhance customer experience, and secure an online market place through fraud prevention analytics.
+I am bilingual (english and native spanish) data analyst passionate about solving challenging problems with a proven record of delivering data-driven solutions that optimize business operations, enhance customer experience, and bolster online marketplace security through effective fraud prevention analytics.
+Skilled in analyzing large and complex datasets to uncover patterns and generate actionable insights and recommendations that drive strategic decision-making
-My core competencies include analyzing large and complex datasets to dentify patterns and trends, apply data visualization tools and generate actionable insights and recommendations.
-I use SQL and Python as analytics languages and Snowflake, Looker, and dbt as data stack tools at my current position.

 ----